All 3 men charged in Arbery’s death convicted of murder

 Ben Crump, attorney for Arbery’s father, spoke outside the courthouse, saying repeatedly, “The spirit of Ahmaud defeated the lynch mob.”

-Arbery’s mother, Wanda Cooper-Jones, thanked the crowd gathered outside the courthouse and said she did not think she would see this day.
+Arbery’s mother, Wanda Cooper-Jones, thanked the crowd gathered for the verdict and said she did not think she would see this day.

 “It’s been a long fight.
 It’s been a hard fight.
 But God is good,” she said.
 Of her son, she said, “He will now rest in peace.”